KushagraKumar04/Task-Manager/README.md

 ## Features

 - View a list of tasks.
-- Add a new task
+- Add a new task.
-- Edit an existing task
+- Edit an existing task.
 - Delete a task

 ## Technologies Used